 Sayegh on Monday morning said he was unaware of the longevity increase, a practice that has been discontinued at the behest of the state government years ago.
 He rebuked his rival, disgraced mayor Jose “Joey” Torres, two years ago, when the Paterson Times caught the ex-mayor taking longevity pay.
-Sayegh at the time voluntarily give up his own longevity pay to set an example, he noted on Monday afternoon.
+Sayegh at the time voluntarily gave up his own longevity pay to set an example, he noted on Monday afternoon.

 “I’ll have to look into this matter,” said Sayegh.
 Subsequently, his business administrator Vaughn McKoy, whose signature appears on the longevity approval documents, said the longevity increase has been scrapped.

 “She’s not getting it,” said the business administrator.
 He was left a detailed message on Friday, but did not respond until Monday morning.

 Council members were shocked and disturbed when told of Ralph-Rawls’ longevity pay.

 “How does one get longevity without working for the city?” asked William McKoy, 3rd Ward councilman.
 “It doesn’t sound right to me.”

 “I’m not aware of any of that.
 I’m going to have to do more research.
 That doesn’t sound right,” said Michael Jackson, 1st Ward councilman.